 The easiest way to fix a broken wire: Use a connector

 The easiest way to fix a broken wire, by far, is to use a connector.
 There are several types of connectors available for making these types of repairs.
 The first thing to do is strip back a bit of insulation to give yourself some room to work with.
 I like to give myself somewhere between a quarter inch and a half inch.
+Be sure to use the right tool to avoid damaging the wire.

 The type of connector you use depends on the application.